Giftbit/sam-scaffold/README.md

 - `./dev.sh build foo` -- compile only the lambda function `foo`
 - `./dev.sh deploy` -- deploy the entire CloudFormation stack including all source code to the currently configured aws cli account.
-- `./dev.sh upload foo` -- only replace the only the code for the lambda function `foo`.
+- `./dev.sh upload foo` -- only replace the the code for the lambda function `foo`.
 - `./dev.sh invoke foo bar.json` -- invoke and test the already deployed function `foo` with the input file `bar.json`.
 - `./dev.sh delete` -- delete the entire CloudFormation stack and all resources.